 Affiliated Study Programmes

-The research projects in which I am involved revolve around the idea of using microscale physics in order to generate contrast or induce therapy on a single cell level.
+The research projects in which I am involved revolve around the idea of using microscale physics in order to generate contrast or induce therapy down to the single cell level.
 These mechanisms involve in particular phase change, microbubbles resonance and controlled production of complex particles.